DetectiveSky/CompPhysSimulators/README.md

 The scripts can be run with any Python 3 interpreter.
 The Matplotlib and Numpy packages are required.

-# ----- Computational Physics Simulators: A4 -----
+# Computational Physics Simulators: A4
-Last updated Feb.
-7, 2024

-For transparency, the whole assignment has been included, but the files of note here are q3.py, q4.py, and q4lib.py.
+For transparency, the whole assignment has been included, but the files of note here are a4q3.py, a4q4.py, and a4q4lib.py.

 This assignment focuses on the motion of a pendulum using the Euler-Cromer algorithm.
 It makes use of Python functions and numpy as well.